digicatapult/fornax/docs/guide.rst

 To facilite ease of use fornax can use *sqlite* or *postgresql* as a back end.
-For more details seethe API :ref:`fornax-api-introduction`.
+For more details see the API :ref:`fornax-api-introduction`.

 .. image:: /img/fornax.png